-Simon Johnson (on leave) has been a senior fellow at the Peterson Institute for International Economics since 2008.
-He is also the Ronald A. Kurtz (1954) Professor of Entrepreneurship at the MIT Sloan School of Management, where he is head of the Global Economics and Management group, a member of the Executive Personnel Committee, and chair of the Sloan Fellows MBA Program Committee.
+Simon Johnson was senior fellow at the Peterson Institute for International Economics during 2008–19.
+He is the Ronald A. Kurtz (1954) Professor of Entrepreneurship at the MIT Sloan School of Management, where he is head of the Global Economics and Management group, a member of the Executive Personnel Committee, and chair of the Sloan Fellows MBA Program Committee.
 He cofounded and currently leads the popular Global Entrepreneurship Lab (GLAB) course, working with start-up companies around the world.

 Johnson is also a cofounder of BaselineScenario.com, a member of the FDIC's Systemic Resolution Advisory Committee since its inception, and a member of the private sector Systemic Risk Council since it was founded by Sheila Bair in 2012.
 In July 2014, he joined the Financial Research Advisory Committee of the US Treasury's Office of Financial Research (OFR).
 From April 2009 to April 2015, he was a member of the Congressional Budget Office's Panel of Economic Advisers.

 Johnson was named a Main Street Hero by the Independent Community Bankers of America (ICBA) in 2013 "for his articulate and outspoken support for public policies to end too-big-to-fail."
 In April 2015, the Washington Examiner placed Johnson at number 11 on their list of New Voices for 2015.

 Johnson has published more than 300 high impact pieces in the New York Times, Bloomberg, Washington Post, Wall Street Journal, Atlantic, New Republic, BusinessWeek, Huffington Post, Financial Times, and Project Syndicate.